-Karen L. Bowling (Chair-elect)
+Karen L. Bowling (Chair)

 Executive VP of Government Affairs for WVU Health System and President & CEO of Princeton Community Hospital